 The Saracen, looking spic, span and newly painted, sailed from Plymouth Sound on February 7th 1854.
 She left behind rumours of a forthcoming war with Russia, and passed from the English Channel to the Atlantic.
 No one could know when the vessel would return, but it was almost certain that when it did the four boys would be grown into tough young men.
 As the hours and days went by Richards would have made an assessment of his crew, the crew would have made an assessment of him and everybody would have made an assessment of the brig.
 Richards himself wrote that he did not know when the Saracen had been built, perhaps indicating a scientist’s disdain for history, but he must have known she was of a design nearly fifty years old and that no amount of refitting could conceal she was not in the first flush of youth.
 It would have been a matter of concern to everybody on board when, five days out, water began seeping into the bread room through the rudder casing, but the leak was not serious enough to warrant a change of course.
 When the Saracen reached the Portuguese Island of Madeira repairs were undertaken and the bow was recaulked.
 Meanwhile, seagulls and fish benefited from the dumping of nearly half a ton of ruined ‘bread’.
 This ‘bread’ was probably ship’s biscuit which, once damp, quickly spoilt and went mouldy.

-The brig left Funchal at the end of February and continued sailing south, following the general trade route taken by eastward bound merchants ships, which passed well to the west of Ascension Island.
-The last time the Saracen had been this far south was when she was deployed against the trans-Atlantic slave trade and, although the Royal Navy continued to maintain a squadron to intercept slaving vessels off the west coast of sub-Saharan Africa, such work was not part of her duties now.
+The brig left Funchal at the end of February and continued sailing south, following the general trade route taken by eastward bound merchant ships, which passed well to the west of Ascension Island.
+The last time the Saracen had been this far south was when deployed against the trans-Atlantic slave trade and, although the Royal Navy continued to maintain a squadron to intercept slaving vessels off the west coast of sub-Saharan Africa, such work was not part of her duties now.

 As the Saracen headed towards the equator, latitude was checked by astronomical observation and sometimes two separate readings, one hour apart, were taken focusing on two different planets or stars, whilst longitude was calculated using astronomical observation and a chronometer.
 Speed was checked by the use of a Massey Patent log, a mechanical recording device that registered distance travelled as it was hauled along.
 Recording was in knots, or nautical sea miles, per hour.
 A nautical sea mile was, unlike a land mile, based on a mathematical calculation, one sea mile being the measurement of the equator in yards divided by 21600, which is the number of minutes in a circle.